jiazou-bigdata/spark-scripts/README.md

 # Step 3. start hadoop and spark by run following on master node

+Note: every node needs to install java and have JAVA_HOME specified

 ~/startAll.sh

 If you want to stop the system without removing data from HDFS and restart then you can use ~/softStop.sh and ~/restartAfterSoftStop.sh